Eleanor825/Machine-Learning-Knowledge-Base/notes-cv/tasks/segmentation/PSPNet.md

 > Context relationship is universal and important especially for complex scene understanding.
 There exist co-occurrent visual patterns.

 > For example, an airplane is likely to be in runway or fly in sky while not over a road.
-For the first-row example in Fig. 2, FCN predicts the boat in the yellow box as a “car” based on its appearance.
+For the first-row example in Fig. 2, FCN predicts the boat in the yellow box as a "car" based on its appearance.
 But the common knowledge is that a car is seldom over a river.

 > Lack of the ability to collect contextual information increases the chance of misclassification.